-Large scale social networks are known to satisfy the weak links hypothesis [11] with the implication that weak links keep the network connected whereas strong links are mostly associated with communities [12].
+Large scale social networks are known to satisfy the weak links hypothesis [10] with the implication that weak links keep the network connected whereas strong links are mostly associated with communities [24].
 This weighttopology coupling results from the microscopic mechanisms that govern the evolution of social networks.
-Network sociology identifies (a) cyclic closure and (b) focal closure as the two fundamental mechanisms of tie formation [13].
-Cyclic closure refers to forming ties with one's network neighbors-"friends of friends".
-Experimental evidence indicates that the probability of cyclic closure decreases roughly exponentially as a function of the geodesic distance [14].
-Focal closure, in contrast, refers to forming ties independently of the geodesic distance and is attributed to shared activities (hobbies, etc.) [13].
+Network sociology identifies (a) cyclic closure and (b) focal closure as the two fundamental mechanisms of tie formation [11].
+Cyclic closure refers to forming ties with one's network neighbors - "friends of friends".
+Experimental evidence indicates that the probability of cyclic closure decreases roughly exponentially as a function of the geodesic distance [12].
+Focal closure, in contrast, refers to forming ties independently of the geodesic distance and is attributed to forming social ties through shared activities (hobbies etc.) [11].
 These two mechanisms form the basis of the topological rules of our model.
 As for the weights, we have chosen a simple scenario in which new ties are created preferably through strong ties, every interaction making them even stronger.

-We consider a fixed size network of N nodes, where links are created in two ways: first, in time interval Δt each node having at least one neighbor starts a weighted local search for new acquaintances, Fig. 1(a) and 1(b).
-More specifically, node i chooses one of its neighbors, node j, with probability w{ij}/s_i , where w{ij} is the weight of the link connecting i and j and $s_i = \sum_i w{ij}$ the strength of i.
-If the chosen node j has other neighbors apart from i, it chooses one of them, say k, with probability $w{ik}/(s_i - w{ij})$.
+We consider a fixed size network of N nodes, where links are created in two ways: First, in time interval $\Delta t$ each node having at least one neighbor starts a weighted local search for new acquaintances, Fig. 1(a,b).
+More specifically, node i chooses one of its neighbors, node j, with probability $w{ij}/s_i$ , where $w{ij}$ is the weight of the link connecting i and j and $s_i = \sum_j w{ij}$ the strength of i.
+If the chosen node j has other neighbors apart from i, it chooses one of them, say k, with probability $w{ik}/(s_i - w{ij})$ .
 Therefore, the search favors strong links.
-If there is no link between i and k, it is established with probability $p{\Delta}\Delta t$ such that $w{ik}=w_0$.
-If the link exists, its weight is increased by δ .
-In both cases, w{ij} and w{jk} are also increased by δ .
-We call this local attachment (LA), and it corresponds to a special case, triadic closure, of the above mentioned cyclic closure mechanism.
-Second, if a node has no links, or otherwise with probability $p_r \Delta t$, it creates
+If there is no link between i and k, it is established with probability $p{\Delta}\Delta t$ such that $w{ik} = w_0$ .
+If the link exists, its weight is increased by an amount $\delta$ .
+In both cases, $w{ii}$ and $w{ik}$ are also increased by $\delta$ .
+We call this attachment mechanism local attachment (LA), and it corresponds to a special case, triadic closure, of the above mentioned cyclic closure mechanism.
+Second, if a node has no links, or otherwise with probability $p_r \Delta t$ , it creates a link of weight $w_0$ to a random node, Fig. 1(c).
+This mechanism corresponds to establishing a new interaction outside the immediate neighborhood of the chosen node, analoguously to focal closure, and we call it global attachment (GA).
+Finally, any node can be removed with probability $p_d \Delta t$ by the node deletion (ND) mechanism, in which case also the adjacent links are removed.
+The removed node gets replaced by a new node, such that the size of the system remains fixed at N. ND is the only mechanism that decreases the number of links in the model and leads to exponentially distributed lifetime $\tau$ for nodes and $\tau_w$ for links, averages of which are